VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

     from tkinter import filedialog

     def open_file():
-        file_path = filedialog.askopenfilename()     #opens a dialog window to select an existing file or create a new one if not file_path:
+        file_path = filedialog.askopenfilename()     #opens a dialog window to select a file or create a new one if not file_path:
             return
         with open(file_path, 'a+') as file:     #'a+' to append the text to the file